AntonAksonov/Test-Task/index.md

 2.Feature specification document  <a name="feature"></a>
 ==============================

-**Features specification** is a part of a PRD(Product requirement document).
+> [**Features specification**](https://en.wikipedia.org/wiki/Functional_specification) is a part of a [PRD(Product requirement document)](https://en.wikipedia.org/wiki/Product_requirements_document)
+>

-**Product requirement document** defines the purpose of the product or particular functionality — including details on what you are building and the value it provides.
+> **Product requirement document** defines the purpose of the product or particular functionality — including details on what you are building and the value it provides.
+>

-**Feature specification** is a written description of a feature of a system.
-A feature of a system is user-visible aspect of the system that provides the user some benefit.
+> **Feature specification** is a written description of a feature of a system.
+A feature of a system is user-visible > >  > aspect of the system that provides the user some benefit.

 #### Main components of Feature specification